laurasiviero/UselessApp/README.md

      C:\Users\YOU\Documents\maya\20XX\scripts
    - Extract everything in the same location;
    - Launch maya;
-   - Copy the following line script editor, make sure to change the path in the next lines too:
+   - Copy the following line in the script editor, make sure to change the path in the next lines too:

 *************************************************************************
   import sys